-MPX Source Selects if the MPX source for the exciter is internal or external.
-If using the V2 transmitter with no external equipment (RDS, audio processor etc) then set to internal.
+MPX Source Selects whether the MPX source for the exciter is internal, external or receiver.
+If using the TR-V2 with no external equipment (RDS, audio processor etc) then set to internal.
+If using the V2 Translator to rebroadcast a received signal on a different frequency set the MPX source as receiver.
 If using any external equipment set to external.

-When set to internal, the MPX In and MPX Out connectors are internally connected. which routes the internal stereo generator directly to the exciter.
-When set to external, the internal the internal stereo generator and audio processor are still functioning, but the MPX in and MPX out connections are not internally connected, allowing MPX signals to be routed to and/or from external equipment.
+When set to internal, the MPX In and MPX Out connectors are internally connected.
+This routes the internal stereo generator directly to the exciter.
+When set to external, the internal stereo generator and audio processor are still functioning, but the MPX in and MPX out connections are not internally connected, allowing MPX signals to be routed to and/or from external equipment.